 Call for Abstract

-International Conference on Cardiovascular Diseases and Therapeutics, will be organized around the theme “Therapeutic Advances in Heart Diseases”
+6th International Conference on Cardiovascular Diseases and Therapeutics, will be organized around the theme “Innovations in the treatment of Cardiovascular Disease”

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 A cardiac arrhythmia is an irregular heartbeat.
 Heart rhythm problems (cardiac arrhythmias) occur when the electrical signals that control the beating of the heart do not work properly.
 Faulty signaling causes the heart to beat too fast (tachycardia), too slow (bradycardia), or irregularly.
 Cardiac arrhythmias can feel like a beating or racing heart and can be harmless.
 However, some heart arrhythmias can be troublesome.